shubhanjal44/tej-india/PROJECT_SUMMARY.md

 ## 🎉 Conclusion

-SkillSwap India is a **production-ready, enterprise-grade skill-sharing platform** with:
+Tej India is a **production-ready, enterprise-grade skill-sharing platform** with:

 ✅ **Complete Feature Set** - All core and advanced features ✅ **Robust Architecture** - Scalable, secure, performant